Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 Daily rentals make sense if:

-- You ski 1 to 10 days per season
+- You ski only a handful of days a season

 - You're visiting from out of town and don't want to travel with gear